cyanoei/duke-team/docs/CS2113T-F09-3-Eggventory-UG.md

    required quantity should be set to 30.

 #### 3.7.1 Setting Minimum Required Quantity
-There are two ways to set a Stock's minimum required quantity.
+There are two ways to set a stock's minimum required quantity.

 The first is to specify it when adding the stock, using the optional parameter `-m <minimum quantity>`.
 An additional confirmation message will acknowledge your use of the optional parameter.